piyush-panpaliya/sysAdmin2023/challenges/chal2/README.md

 PS: I have kept email template very simple and I know its **BAD**

-now just throw it to a daemon
+and adds the down service to `containerStatus.json` now just throw it to a daemon

 ### Improvements